Sam Wood (footballer)

-Samuel James Wood (born 9 August 1986) is an English professional footballer who plays for Beckenham Town.
+Samuel James Wood (born 9 August 1986) is an English professional footballer who plays for club Snodland Town.
 Wood is a left-sided and right-sided player who can play either at full-back or on the wing.

 Career

 Early career

 Sam Wood started playing football for Long Lane before joining Cray Wanderers.
 He progressed through the ranks at the club before joining the reserve team in 2002 and eventually making his first team debut in 2003.
 During his time at Cray, he became a fans' favourite, helping the club to the quarter-final of the FA Vase, and promotion to the Isthmian League for the first time in the club's history, in the 2003–04 season, and scoring Cray supporters' goal of the season to clinch a 2–0 victory against AFC Wimbledon to end their 78-game unbeaten run.
 He finished his Cray career with 8 goals from 93 games, and then signed for Bromley, the club whose ground Cray shared, in 2005.
 While a non-league footballer, he also worked as a body double (for the likes of Lionel Messi, Cesc Fabregas and Cristiano Ronaldo), for USC at Bluewater and in advertisement for Nike and Adidas.

 At Bromley, Wood won the Supporters' Player of the Year award in 2006 and the Club Player of the Year in 2007, and scored 21 goals from 159 appearances.
 His performances attracted interest from professional clubs, and after trials with clubs including Gillingham, Charlton Athletic and Wolverhampton Wanderers, Wood joined League Two club Brentford in May 2008.